Firtha/Go_Project_Docker/README.md

 # Go_Project_Docker
 Docker repo of the project

+## Good use process
+For each tools, note the version used.
+1. Docker :
+2. Docker-compose :
+3. Go :
+4. Nodejs :
+5. ReactJs :
+6. More incoming ?

 ## Instructions
 1. First of all, install docker : https://docs.docker.com/docker-for-windows/
 2. Install Go Ethereum : https://geth.ethereum.org/downloads/